warmlogic/LabLackey/README.md

 - Stimuli
   - Create stimulus pool from words in a text file
+  - Stimulus metadata
+    - e.g., set particular presentation parameters, or know whether a stimulus is old or new (specific to recognition memory experiment)

 - Log data
   - Log other types of data